Resource-efficient quantum algorithm for linear systems of equations: Results

 \section{Results}

 We now report a number of theoretical studies aimed at granting an analytic and heuristic understanding of the SQLS.
 Section~\ref{sec:resources} is devoted to understanding the resource usage of the SQLS, and comparing it to the VQLS~\cite{VQLS}, which is the currently most resource-efficient variational approach to the QLSP, to our knowledge.
 Then, in Sec.~\ref{sec:convergence} we study the heuristics of the convergence times of the SQLS for a number of different linear systems.
+We note that the largest linear system solved is of dimension 4.
 Finally, in Sec.~\ref{sec:Laplace} we are able to leverage techniques from linear algebra to apply the SQLS to a real physics problem, the discretized Laplace equation in a 2D grid, and find its solution.
-In the following, all quantum circuits are simulated using the python Pennylane library~\cite{bergholm2022}.
+In the following, all quantum circuits are simulated using the python Pennylane library~\cite{SQLS_dataset,bergholm2022pennylane}.